Are you in the Social Security tax bubble?

 Tax rules are complicated enough, and Social Security benefits during retirement years add another layer of complexity.
-Not knowing how and when Social Security benefits are taxed can lead to an unpleasant surprise when Uncle Sam comes calling, so it’s a good idea to know what to look out for.

 How does Social Security affect my overall tax rate?

-Half of your Social Security benefits count toward your combined income, which includes your adjusted gross income plus nontaxable interest.
+Half of your Social Security benefits count toward your combined income.
+This includes your adjusted gross income plus nontaxable interest.
 If your combined income reaches a certain threshold — $25,000 for an individual and $32,000 for a married couple filing jointly — you’ll have to pay income tax on anywhere from 50% to 85% of your Social Security benefits.
 The Social Security website has more information on the percentage of benefits taxable.

 Why are tax brackets crucial?